remipch/remipch.github.io/robotics.md

 I've been working on project Tornado for [PerSyst](http://www.institutpascal.uca.fr/index.php/en/persyst) team at Institut Pascal.

-My mission was to adapt the EZ10 __autonomous shuttle__
-to demonstrate innovative functionalities centered in urban areas:
+Using the robotics framework developed in-house in __C++ under ROS__, my mission was to enhance the __EZ10 autonomous shuttle__ to demonstrate innovative functionalities in an urban environment:

-* __robot positioning__ through visual odometry
-* __trajectory control__ for accurate path navigation
+* integration of software and hardware modules supplied by project partners:
-* communication between vehicles and the infrastructure
+    - communication between vehicles and infrastructure
-* intelligent interaction with other users (pedestrians, cyclists, drivers)
+    - intelligent interaction with other users (pedestrians, cyclists)
-* fleet management system for heterogeneous vehicles
+    - fleet management system for heterogeneous vehicles

-I used the existing robotics framework developed by the team in __C++ under ROS__ and developed a user interface on top of it to meet the needs of this demonstrator.
+* development of a specific user interface

 ![EZ10 autonomous shuttle](images/ez10.jpg)